Learning to Speak on Behalf of a Group: Medium Access Control for Sending a Shared Message: Introduction

-In this work, we first prove that the coordination problem for MAC with a shared message over multiple orthogonal channels is NP-hard for non-trivial scenarios.
-We then prove the existence of an optimal deterministic solution; that is, it is sufficient to assign a fixed transmission pattern representing the channels used for transmission to each sensor whenever it is active.
-To prove these results, we model the correlations in sensor activity as edge weights in a graph and different transmission patterns as colors, and show that the coordination problem with deterministic strategies is an instance of a slightly modified \gls{wgcp}~\cite{chang2010weighted}, which is a well-known NP-hard problem.
-Distributed solutions to the \gls{wgcp} exist~\cite{barenboim2013distributed}, and have been used in communications scenarios~\cite{hernandez2014frogsim}, but they either require signaling between the nodes or more extensive knowledge of the results of each configuration.
-On the other hand, the problem we face is due to the extremely limited signaling, as the only information available to the sensors is an acknowledgment (or lack thereof) in case of correct packet reception.
-We provide a clustering-based solution, which is near optimal if only two sensors are active at a given time, but does not generalize to larger active sets.
-For more general scenarios, we propose a distributed learning solution using \glspl{mab}, which can learn correlation patterns and adapt to them without any signaling except for the acknowledgement.
+We first prove the existence of an optimal deterministic solution to this coordination problem, which is then shown to be NP-hard by modeling the correlations in sensor activity as edge weights in a graph.
+The coordination problem with deterministic strategies is an instance of a slightly modified \gls{wgcp}~\cite{chang2010weighted}, which is a well-known NP-hard problem.
+Distributed solutions to the \gls{wgcp} exist~\cite{barenboim2013distributed}, and have been used in communications scenarios~\cite{hernandez2014frogsim}, but they either require signaling between the nodes or more extensive shared feedback.
+Our scenario allows for extremely limited signaling, as the sensors only receive an acknowledgment (ACK) in case of correct packet reception.
+We provide a clustering-based solution, which is near-optimal if only two sensors are active at a given time.
+However, this does not generalize to larger active sets.
+Instead, we introduce a heuristic to construct the clusters in the general case.
+We also propose an efficient distributed learning solution using \glspl{mab}, which can learn correlation patterns and adapt to them without any signaling except for the ACK.

-The rest of this paper is organized as follows: Sec.~\ref{sec:system} presents the system model and provides proofs that the optimal solution is both deterministic (i.e., each sensor has a fixed transmission pattern) and requires solving an NP-hard problem.
-Sec.~\ref{sec:solution} presents two alternative solutions to this problem: a clustering-based solution and a learning-based approach, which are evaluated and compared through numerical simulations in Sec.~\ref{sec:results}.
-Finally, we conclude the paper and present some possible avenues of future work in Sec.~\ref{sec:concl}.
+The rest of the letter is organized as follows: Sec.~\ref{sec:system} presents the system model and theoretical analysis.
+Sec.~\ref{sec:solution} presents our two heuristic solutions, which are evaluated through numerical simulations in Sec.~\ref{sec:results}.
+Finally, we conclude the paper and present ideas for future work in Sec.~\ref{sec:concl}.